vmstio/docs/content/infrastructure/mailer.md

 # E-mail

-All email notifications associated with the vmst·io Mastodon instance should come from: `mastodon@ses.vmst.io`.
+All email notifications associated with the vmst.io Mastodon instance should come from: `mastodon@ses.vmst.io`.

 We use [Amazon Simple Email Service](https://aws.amazon.com/ses/) as our managed SMTP service, used for sending new user sign-up verifications, and other account notifications.